ksumag/ansible12/roles/vhost_deploy/README.md

-Role Name: nginx_deploy
+Role Name: vhost_deploy
 =========

-This role installs & configures nginx
+This role configures 2 virtual nginx-based servers on port 80 and 8080 respectivly

 Requirements
 ------------